Concurrent Degrees Within the GSD

 Joint Degree Programs With Other Harvard Schools

 Students may simultaneously pursue degrees offered by the Graduate School of Design and another Harvard University graduate school.
 The minimum full-time residency and curricular requirements at the GSD for students seeking joint degree status depend upon the degree program to which the student seeks admission at the Graduate School of Design.

-Currently, joint degrees are available between the urban planning program at the GSD and public policy (MPP) or public administration (MPA) at HKS, and law (JD) at HLS.
+Currently, joint degrees are available between the urban planning program at the GSD and public policy (MPP) or public administration (MPA) at HKS, public health (MPH) at HSPH, and law (JD) at HLS.
 For more information on individual joint degree options, see the links in the left sidebar.

 To pursue a GSD degree concurrently with a degree from another Harvard school, you must be admitted into each school independently.
 Full joint degree policies are explained on the registrar’s webpage.